Ajitkumar-1001/Loan_prediction_App/README.md

 ### 📌 Overview

-This project predicts **Loan Approval** using a trained machine learning model built on credit and income features.
-Additionally, it generates **custom financial advice** using a Generative LLM (Gemini).
+This project predicts **Loan Approval** with trained machine learning models such as (Logistic Regression , Ridge Classification, XGBOOST and Random forest Classifier )built on credit and income features.
+Additionally, it generates **custom financial advice** using a LLM, customized Report based on the outcome.

 > 🔧 Stack:
 **FastAPI** (backend) + **SQLite3** (database) + **React + Tailwind + TypeScript** (frontend) + **MLflow** (tracking) + **LLM (Gemini)** for insights.